KeyMod: Technical specifications

 The specifications for the KeyMod system were initially released by VLTOR Weapon Systems as an open-source set of drawings.
-As such, some manufacturers have added their own variations on the system such as using the through-hole portion as a sling-swivel attachment point.
+As such, some manufacturers have added their own variations to the system, such as using the through-hole portion as a sling-swivel attachment point.
 The critical interface dimensions, however, still follow the specifications.
 In an effort to ensure interface dimensions are kept consistent and repeatable, Bravo Company MFG released a set of drawings for KeyMod gauges that allow for expedient inspection of the 100° chamfer feature in January 2014.